roncarr880/uSDX_Teensy/README.md

 #### Wiring

 The QCX was built as outlined in the original PE1NNZ documentation( link above ) with some small differences.
 A pullup was added on the signal RX, a pulldown was added on signal KEY OUT, a pulldown was added on signal SIG OUT.
-A FET was added to switch the microphone signal ( DVM IC2 pin 25 ) to Teensy A3.
+A FET (BS170)  was added to switch the microphone signal ( DVM IC2 pin 25 ) to Teensy A3.
+( note sometimes I refer to AREF as VREF in the pictures )

 ![wire1](https://github.com/roncarr880/uSDX_Teensy/blob/main/top1.png)
 ![wire2](https://github.com/roncarr880/uSDX_Teensy/blob/main/bot1.png)
 ![wire3](https://github.com/roncarr880/uSDX_Teensy/blob/main/top2.png)